Support Staff Policy & Procedure for Filling Vacant Regular Positions

-- All forms of recruitment, including personal contacts and media advertising, should be communicated to MSU Human Resources Talent Management.
+- All forms of recruitment, including personal contacts and media advertising, should be communicated to MSU Human Resources.

 - MSU Human Resources Solutions Center administers certain tests under controlled conditions which provide equal opportunities for all applicants and employees.
-Individuals and departments may not administer any form of employee or applicant tests without prior approval by MSU Human Resource Services.
+Individuals and departments may not administer any form of employee or applicant tests without prior approval by MSU Human Resources.

-- Offers of regular employment, including salary commitments, may be made only with the approval of MSU Human Resource Services.
+- Offers of regular employment, including salary commitments, may be made only with the approval of MSU Human Resources.

 - Collective Bargaining Agreements specify variations in procedures for filling vacancies which may supersede the following and should be reviewed prior to filling a vacancy.

-- A department wishing to fill a vacancy should submit a completed Staffing Request Form through EBS, which will be routed to MSU Human Resources Solutions Center.
+- A department wishing to fill a vacancy should submit a completed Staffing Request Form through EBS, which will be routed to MSU Human Resources.

-- The request is to contain a concise description of job responsibilities, experience, education and credentials necessary to do the job (consistent with the classification description).
+- The request is to contain a concise description of job responsibilities, experience, education and credentials necessary to do the job (consistent with the classification specification).